-- IMPORTANT: After tracking adjustments are complete, confirm that there is at least one (1) thread visible on both control rods past the tracking adjustment nuts. - 5.
-If the machine is tracking straight throughout the speed range except at maximum speed, use the following adjustment procedure: - a.
+- If the machine is tracking straight throughout the speed range except at maximum speed, use the following adjustment procedure: - a.
 With the engine off, place the FSC in full FORWARD.
-On the faster transmission, loosen the jam nut and turn the maximum speed tracking adjustment set screw in until it just contacts the limit stud, and then turn it in an additional 1/8 turn (turning the set screw in slows the drive wheel). - Recheck maximum speed tracking, and if necessary continue adjusting the set screw in small increments until straight travel is achieved. - c.
-Tighten the jam nut.
+On the faster transmission, loosen the jam nut and turn the maximum speed tracking adjustment set screw in until it just contacts the limit stud, and then turn it in an additional 1/8 turn (turning the set screw in slows the drive wheel). - b.
+Recheck maximum speed tracking, and if necessary continue adjusting the set screw in small increments until straight travel is achieved. - Tighten the jam nut.